 - Bring a small pot of water to a boil and add edamame.
 Cook until done, roughly 2 – 3 minutes.
 Drain into a colander and rinse with cold water.
 Drain and set aside.

 - Make the dressing.
-Combine oils, rice vinegar, red pepper flakes, soy sauce and honey in a small mixing bowl.
+Combine red pepper flakes, honey, sesame oil, oyster sauce, rice vinegar, soy sauce, and garlic in a small mixing bowl.
 Mix well until combined.

 - In a large bowl, combine soba noodles, edamame, carrots, cucumber, green onion, cilantro, and cucumber.
 Add the dressing and toss to combine.
 Taste and adjust seasonings as needed.